AODQ/monte-toad/taskell.md

 ## bugs / code cleanup

-- plugin reload crashes, something to do with openImageDenoiser.
-- fix importance sampling (was disabled temporarily)
 - allow acceleration structure to load the mesh from a more generic structure (ei to allow face support)
 - lag spike when material is null/no bsdfs, should be resolved
 - don't reload scene when loading up environment texture